DJ LeMahieu Player Props: Yankees vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.70 team ERA that ranks 26th among all MLB pitching staffs.
+- The Mets have the 26th-ranked team ERA across all MLB pitching staffs (4.73).

-- The Mets surrender the third-most home runs in baseball (91 total, 1.4 per game).
+- The Mets give up the fourth-most home runs in baseball (93 total, 1.4 per game).

-- Scherzer makes the start for the Mets, his 11th of the season.
-He is 5-2 with a 3.71 ERA and 58 strikeouts in 53 1/3 innings pitched.
+- Verlander makes the start for the Mets, his eighth of the season.
+He is 2-3 with a 4.85 ERA and 33 strikeouts through 39 2/3 innings pitched.

-- In his most recent outing on Wednesday against the Atlanta Braves, the right-hander went 5 2/3 innings, allowing five earned runs while surrendering 11 hits.
+- The right-hander's last time out came on Thursday against the Atlanta Braves, when he tossed three innings, surrendering four earned runs while giving up seven hits.

+- The 40-year-old has amassed a 4.85 ERA and 7.6 strikeouts per nine innings across seven games this season, while giving up a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.